 Meredith officially called herself retired from sled dog racing, and attended college in La Grande, Oregon at Eastern Oregon University, before moving back to Alaska the next summer.
 She was offered a job working for Mitch Seavey in Seward, Alaska at Seavey’s IdidaRide Sled Dog Tours, and had a blast working there for a month in the summer of 2012.
 Within the first week she said she’d be running the Iditarod in just a few years, and blames Danny Seavey for offering her the job and getting her back into dog mushing.

 She officially graduated from college in May 2016 with a Bachelor of Arts in Theatre with an emphasis on Dance, with honors (Cum Laude).
 During her last semester of college she stage managed a dance show, trained and raced in an Iditarod qualifying race, and maintained a 4.0 GPA in school.
-She’s been building her kennel for a few years, made up of mostly Mackey and Seavey line dogs, and is poised to have a team that is mostly 1-3 years old for the 2018 Iditarod Sled Dog Race – the perfect puppy team to learn along with their musher during the race.
+She’s been building her kennel for a few years, made up of mostly Mackey and Seavey line dogs, and successfully completed the 2018 Iditarod Trail Sled Dog Race with a team mostly comprised of 1-3 year old dogs.

 The kennel is small but mighty – we maintain around 25-35 dogs at any given time, raising a couple litters a year and selling a few pups from each to maintain our small size.

 If interested in reading our entire race history, look to the tabs on the right, and you can also find our race plans for the next couple years.
 If you want to see more photos of the team, you can check out the photos galleries in the tab up top.
 Shoot us an email if you want more info about Meredith or the kennel!